Lab Created Diamonds: Know the Difference

 Diamonds naturally occur in the Earth’s surface.
 It has been customary for them to be mined out of the earth and processed into the gemstones we value today.

 But a way to create these stones has also become popular.
 The process has raised many questions among consumers and retailers alike.
 We’re here to shine some light on how these diamonds are made and their value.

 What are Lab Created Diamonds?

-Any diamonds created in a laboratory are considered lab created or lab grown.
+Any diamonds created in a laboratory are considered man made or lab grown.
 Simply put, these stones are developed in simulated environments.

-Labs recreate the natural diamond formation process using different methods.
-Technically speaking, these diamonds are the real deal.
+Labs recreate the natural formation process using different methods.
+Technically speaking, these gems are the real deal.

 They are not synthetic like cubic zirconia.
 A real stone is made in these labs using technical processes.

 People have been growing diamonds as late as the 1940’s.
 They became commercially available in the 1980’s and have come into popularity in this century.

 Some reasons include their inexpensive costs and guarantee that they aren’t blood or conflict diamonds.
 Yet, the Kimberley Process of 2007 has reduced the occurrence blood diamonds 99.9%

 Lab created diamonds have gained a valuable foothold with the recent Federal Trade Commission’s updates to the diamond industry standards.